How to watch ESPN’s Megacast of CFP title game

 ESPN: Traditional broadcast

-Chris Fowler, Kirk Herbstreit, Samantha Ponder and Tom Rinaldi will have the call.
-ESPN will have 90 cameras for their usual broadcast.
+Chris Fowler, Kirk Herbstreit, Tom Rinaldi and Maria Taylor will have the call.
+Rules expert Dave Cutaia also will be available in the booth in certain situations.
+ESPN will have more than 110 cameras for their usual broadcast.

 ESPN2: Homers telecast